Gaotrees/caffe-doc/Model Zoo.md

 ### Models used by the VGG team in ILSVRC-2014

 The models are the improved versions of the models used by the VGG team in the ILSVRC-2014 competition.
-The details can be found in the following [arXiv paper](http://arxiv.org/pdf/1409.1556):
+The details can be found on the [project page](http://www.robots.ox.ac.uk/~vgg/research/very_deep/) or in the following [arXiv paper](http://arxiv.org/pdf/1409.1556):

     Very Deep Convolutional Networks for Large-Scale Image Recognition
     K. Simonyan, A. Zisserman